 Habit, on the other hand, can be used as evidence in certain circumstances.
 A habit is a behavior that's specific, regular, and consistently repeated.
 It doesn't describe a personality or character trait of the person, but something he or she does habitually, or regularly.
 Therefore, someone's habits or tendencies may be considered directly relevant to the case, especially in stalking cases where the criminal act is defined by a pattern of behavior.

 For instance, if the defendant visited a certain coffee shop every morning for years, that fact could be used as evidence that he was probably at the coffee shop on the morning it was robbed.
 Occasionally, some character traits can be linked with a habit, so the distinction between the two can be hard to make at times.

 In civil suits, similar to criminal cases, evidence that a person has a certain character trait generally can't be used to prove that the person acted in conformity with that character trait on a particular occasion.
 Character evidence may be proved where it's an integral issue in a dispute, as in defamation cases, or where a party puts character in issue.

 A few jurisdictions do allow defendants to introduce character evidence in certain types of civil actions, such as assault and battery, to show that they acted within their normal range of character.

 Have an Attorney Evaluate the Evidence Against You

-If you are charged with a crime, the verdict will rest on a variety of evidence, which may include character evidence.
+If you're charged with a crime, the verdict will rest on a variety of evidence, which may include character evidence (in limited situations).
 A skilled legal professional will be able to evaluate the evidence, file motions for exclusion, and determine the best way to challenge any evidence used in court.
 Get started today by reaching out to a skilled criminal defense attorney near you.